Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Related Works

 \section{Related Works}

+Table~\ref{tab:rel_works} compares prior compute-communication overlap works.
 There has been significant research to overlap independent computation and communication \cite{independent_c3_1,independent_c3_2,independent_c3_3,independent_c3_4,independent_c3_5,independent_c3_6}, but these solutions do not work in dependent computation-communication.
 CoCoNet\cite{CoCoNet}, Google-Decomposition \cite{google_decomp}, Centauri \cite{centauri}, Flux \cite{flux}, Comet \cite{comet}, Domino\cite{domino}, Concerto \cite{concerto}, FlashOverlap \cite{flashoverlap} decompose the operators, and schedule the overlap such that the dependency is satisfied.
 However, these solutions do not use DMAs, and therefore incur contention between communication \cite{nccl} and computation kernels for the compute resources.
 We use DMAs for communication, thereby reducing contention.
 In addition, several of the solutions require writing a customized GEMM kernel to suit their implementation, and do not use the existing highly optimized GEMM kernels\cite{rocblas,hipblaslt}.
 We make no changes to the existing GEMM kernels to take advantage of their optimizations.

 TileLink \cite{tilelink} and Fused-Operators \cite{fusedOperators} employ fused kernels of compute and communication operators.
 However, fused kernels often require user intervention to implement communication primitives and tiling optimizations.
 Furthermore, Fused-Operators does not use DMA, thereby increasing compute contention.
 DMA based compute communication solutions include ConCCL \cite{Conccl}, PyTorch AsyncTP \cite{pyatp} and Distributed-GEMM \cite{cutlassDist}.
 ConCCL works only if compute and communication operators are independent.
 PyTorch AsyncTP, and Distributed-GEMM employ shard-overlap, they are optimized for switch based P2P topologies but do not work well on full-mesh topologies.
-We employ finer-grain overlap that enables us to maximally saturate the bandwidth on full-mesh topologies and achieve good performance.
+We employ finer-grain overlap that maximally saturate the bandwidth on full-mesh topologies and achieve good performance.
+ACE \cite{ace} and T3 \cite{t3} propose new hardware modules to handle communication to reduce compute contention.
+They require hardware changes, while ours is a software solution.